VK LAB / Cinematography Notes

 Runway / event memory

-How show films turn a live fashion event into a lasting campaign asset through hierarchy, rhythm and cinematic point of view.
+How show films turn a live fashion event into a lasting campaign asset through hierarchy, rhythm and point of view.

 Read article